 Student engagement is often highest when they are exploring a technique for the first time.
 There’s something about the exploration of art materials that just gets our students excited!
 If our students are engaged, it will decrease the chances of a negative report.
 Exploring watercolor techniques can be an excellent activity for a sub to implement.
 If your students have not used watercolors before, you might consider making a video to quickly discuss where to get and put away materials, and how to use them properly.

 Want more watercolor techniques from AOEU?
-Check out Watercolor Painting Basics PRO Learning Pack.
+Check out the Watercolor Painting Basics PRO Pack in our PRO Learning.

 By providing a series of technique videos, the sub can press play for the entire class and pause to practice the watercolor technique.
 This pattern can be replicated throughout the class.
 You can use this series of watercolor techniques to get your students started.